Nashawiyat/Intelligent-Enterprise-Consultant/README.md

 ## The Problem

-Enterprise data is traditionally trapped in fragmented "silos"—Operations logs, Accounting ledgers, and CRM records often don't talk to each other.
+Enterprise data is traditionally trapped in fragmented "silos".
+Operations logs, Accounting ledgers, and CRM records often don't talk to each other.
 When revenue drops, executives are forced to manually correlate data across multiple dashboards to find the root cause, leading to delayed decisions and "lost opportunity" costs.

 ## The Solution